-I reviewed the transactions, a very easy task considering I don’t have much in my checking account and that I rarely use Interac.
-I had made a withdrawal downtown Ottawa a few days earlier, that was right.
+I reviewed the transactions, a straightforward task considering I don’t have much in my checking account and rarely use Interac.
+I had made a withdrawal from downtown Ottawa a few days earlier, that was right.
 However, the five subsequent withdrawals made just a few hours earlier that day weren’t mine.
 They were all strange amounts: $204.51, $108.32… not the kind of amounts you can withdraw at the ATM.
 And I definitely hadn’t used my card that day.

 Half an hour later, I showed up at the customer service counter.
 “I received a message from you saying my account had been compromised…” I started to say.
 “That’s fine, you can just change your PIN to be on the safe side.”
 “No, but my account was compromised,” I explained.
 “The latest transactions on the account aren’t mine.”

 This changed everything.
 After I swore that I was in possession of my debit card (yep, in my wallet) and that the PIN wasn’t written on a Post-it stuck on the card (this is apparently more common than you’d think), I was given a brand new debit card.
 “The transactions will be investigated,” explained the employee, “but don’t worry, the money will be returned to you in a week or two.”